vesoft-inc/nebula/docs/manual_doc/Statement_Syntax/Data_Administration_Statements/Configuration_Statements/Variables_Syntax.md

 UPDATE VARIABLES [graph|meta|storage :] var = value
 ```
 > The updated variables will be stored into meta-service permanently.
-> If the variable's mode is `MUTABLE`, the change will take affects immediately.
-Otherwise, if the mode is `REBOOT`, the change will not work until a reboot.
+> If the variable's mode is `MUTABLE`, the change will take effects immediately.
+Otherwise, if the mode is `REBOOT`, the change will not work until server restart.

 For example
 ```